JedWatson/classnames/README.md

 ### Alternate `bind` version (for [css-modules](https://github.com/css-modules/css-modules))

 If you are using [css-modules](https://github.com/css-modules/css-modules), or a similar approach to abstract class "names" and the real `className` values that are actually output to the DOM, you may want to use the `bind` variant.

+_Note that in ES2015 environments, it may be better to use the "dynamic class names" approach documented above._

 ```js
 var classNames = require('classnames/bind');